Find Affordable College Courses

 Bronxville, NY

-Out of the 5 schools in New York that were part of this year’s ranking, Sarah Lawrence College landed the # 2 spot on the list.
-Located in the large suburb of Bronxville, Sarah Lawrence is a private not-for-profit college with a small student population.
+A rank of #2 on this year’s list means Sarah Lawrence College is a great place for human development and family studies students working on their master’s degree.
+Located in the suburb of Bronxville, Sarah Lawrence is a private not-for-profit school with a small student population.

 Women make up 89% of the human development majors at the school.